colekev/colekev.github.io/_posts/2016-7-03-project-benson.md

 Once we had all the turnstile data for July 2015 loaded into Python, there was still quite a bit of cleaning and calculation needed to provide meaningful numbers on which to base our analysis.

-1. The turnsile data only provided the cumulative number of entries and exits, not the net amount for any particular time period.
+1. The turnstile data only provided the cumulative number of entries and exits, not the net amount for any particular time period.
 We used a [Python loop](http://www.tutorialspoint.com/python/python_loops.htm) function to go through the data and calculate the net entries and exits for each period, then created a new column for total traffic (entries plus exits).
 2. The MTA collected most of its turnstile data at regular, four-hour intervals of midnight, 4am, 8am, etc. However, there were many instances where the data was an hour off of the regular schedule, and some observation times were seemingly random.
 To help with our time analysis, we rounded all time periods to the nearest hour, and eliminated the small proportion of data that far removed from the regular schedule.
-3. The "STATION" names in the data set often included what were actually multiple stations, e.g. "86 ST" included the distinct staions for the 1, 456, BC, N and R trains.
+3. The "STATION" names in the data set often included what were actually multiple stations, e.g. "86 ST" included the distinct stations for the 1, 456, BC, N and R trains.
 We decided to group all of our data by not only station, but also "LINENAME".

 ![subwayData]({{ site.url }}/images/subway_data_july_2015.png)